Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 As I mentioned above, make sure to check with your local préfecture for their specific requirements, as they may differ slightly, depending on location.
 The following list meets general requirements & were the docs that were required for our interview in the Haute Garonne (official list HERE).
 We were required to present ORIGINALS and PHOTOCOPIES of all documents so we bought 2 complete files of “stuff” (they reviewed the originals & give them back to us, then they took the photocopies for their files):

-- Application Form (Maybe!) – Some préfectures have application forms, but many do not.
+- Application Form (Maybe!) – Some préfectures have application forms, but some do not.
 In Haute Garonne they do happen to have a form.

 - Valid Passport – For both you and your EU partner.
 Make a color photocopy of both.